 - AIF unit histories of the Great War of 1914-1918 is a recently published bibligraphy of unit histories.

 Medals and awards

 Many soldiers received awards for their bravery and service in the war.

-The Honours and awards section of the Australian War Memorial has a useful guide called Researching a person which outlines how to find details of honours and awards to Australians while on active service with Australian forces, and includes references to where the recommendation and award can be found in the Commonwealth of Australia Gazette as well as the London gazette.
+The Australian War Memorial has a useful guide called Researching a person which outlines how to find details of honours and awards presented to Australians while on active service with Australian forces.
+It also includes references to where the recommendation and award can be found in the Commonwealth of Australia Gazette as well as the London gazette.

 The following printed works name all Australian Army recipients of gallantry and distinguished service awards made during the First World War, together with the recommendations for the awards:

 To find out what awards have been issued from the Australian and Imperial honours and awards systems from the Boer War to the present day check Defence Honours and Awards.

 On their return from war, many soldiers leased farming land and became soldier settlers.

 To find published works held by the National Library use the keywords ‘solder settlers’ or Browse alphabetically for the following heading in the online catalogue:

 The following websites also contain useful information on the scheme and access to records: